What to Eat in Tiong Bahru: 9 Must-Visit Restaurant

 Tiong Bahru Galicier Pastry

 Tiong Bahru Galicier Pastry has been offering traditional handmade kueh since the 1970s.
-Currently being run by the 4th generation of the family, this hidden gem is one of the oldest brands for traditional kueh on the island.
+Currently run by the 4th generation of the family, this hidden gem is one of the oldest brands of traditional kueh on the island.

-Tiong Bahru Galicier Pastry provides a range of traditional pastries, cookies, and cakes, as the name suggests.
+As the name suggests, Tiong Bahru Galicier Pastry provides a range of traditional pastries, cookies, and cakes.

-Tiong Bahru Galicier often draws long queue time for its loyal customers, but their baked goods are worth waiting.
+Tiong Bahru Galicier often draws long queue times for its loyal customers, but its baked goods are worth waiting for.

 On what to eat in Tiong Bahru, regulars will tell you that the Kueh Dadar is one of the must-try offerings.
 The coconut filling in these crepe rolls was exquisite.
 Just one bite into them, and you could taste the difference.